Updated Jan. 13, 2021.

 Jonathan T. Howe Esq.

-Listen to Jonathan Howe take planners' questions about COVID-19 and contracts on Northstar Meetings Group's recent webcast Ask the Attorney: Your Coronavirus Contract Questions Answered, available on-demand here
+Listen to Jonathan Howe take planners' questions about Covid-19 and contracts on Northstar Meetings Group's recent webcast Ask the Attorney: New Contract Considerations for Live and Hybrid Events, available on-demand here

 In contract wording, can the word pandemic cover it all?